ZakRabe/TipBanker/README.md

 Keeps track of income and bills

 Todo:
+* Add function to pay a bill
-* Add drag and drop to deposits and bills.
+* Add drag and drop to pay bills.
-* Add due date form to the bill form dialog.
+* Add colors to bill list elements to indicate due date proximity
 * Rewrite onClick markup to addEvent jquery.